trychlos/pwix-accounts-ui/README.md

 The package's behavior can be configured through a call to the `AccountsUI.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are:

-- `haveEmailAddress`
-- `haveUsername`

-    Whether the user accounts are to be configured with or without a username (resp. an email address), and whether it is optional or mandatory.

-    For each of these terms, accepted values are:

-    - `AccountsUI.C.Input.NONE`: the field is not displayed nor considered
-    - `AccountsUI.C.Input.OPTIONAL`: the input field is proposed to the user, but may be left empty
-    - `AccountsUI.C.Input.MANDATORY`: the input field must be filled by the user

-    At least one of these fields MUST be set as `AccountsUI.C.Input.MANDATORY`.
-Else, the default value will be applied.

-    Defauts to:

-    - `haveMailAddress`: `AccountsUI.C.Input.MANDATORY`
-    - `haveUsername`: `AccountsUI.C.Input.NONE`

-    Please be conscious that some features of your application may want display an identifier for each user.
-It would be a security hole to let the application display a verified email address anywhere, as this would be some sort of spam magnet!

 - `informWrongEmail`